bourquenoud/ass/README.md

 ***DISCLAIMER*** *: This software is in alpha stage and is not guaranteed to work.*

 ***DISCLAIMER*** *: It has only been tested on Linux.
-As it requires POSIX and GNU libraries it probably won't compile for MacOS, and certainly won't for Windows.
-However, the generated code is portable across all three OSs.*
+As it requires POSIX and GNU libraries it probably won't compile for MacOS or Windows.
+However, the generated code is expected portable across all three OSs.*

 ## Build and install